The STAR Method Will Help You Ace Any Interview

 STAR stands for Situation, Task, Action and Result.
 These words describe pieces of your answer to a situational or behavioral question.
 It gives you guidance to tell a story.

-Say an interviewer asks you, “Can you tell me about a time where you a conflict with a fellow employee?
-How did you handle it?"
+Say an interviewer asks you, “Can you tell me about a time when you had a conflict with a fellow employee?
+How did you handle it?”

 Your answer will begin with the Situation.
 Give as many details as you can.
 You want the who, what, when, where and how.
 This is still the beginning to keep it brief.
 In answer to the example question, you might begin with something like, “I had a conflict with one of my peers when we disagreed over the total operating budget our company had.
 I was sure I had totaled everything correctly, but he was worried I had overestimated.”